cjstoddard/PicoCalc-uf2/PicoMite/pipboy/README.md

 RADIO:

 This is a crude MP3 player, it is hard coded to play specific files.
 The music in the folder are placeholder songs.
 On my PicoCalc I used music I got from Youtube, see below under Music.
 F6 - F9 lets you choose which MP3 to play, the keys used to play, stop, pause and resume are on the screen.
-If you must know, I chose those keys because they are the keybindings for cmus, an mp3 player I frequently us.
+If you must know, I chose those keys because they are the keybindings for cmus, an mp3 player I frequently use.

 Music: